fabrictools.quality.clean

 Example

->>> cleaned = clean_data(raw_df, drop_duplicates=True, drop_all_null_rows=True)
+>>> cleaned = clean_data(raw_df, drop_all_null_rows=True)

-fabrictools.quality.clean.detect_and_cast_columns(df: pyspark.sql.DataFrame, verbose: bool = False) pyspark.sql.DataFrame[source]
+fabrictools.quality.clean.detect_and_cast_columns(df: pyspark.sql.DataFrame, verbose: bool = False, *, normalize_strings: bool = False) pyspark.sql.DataFrame[source]

 Infer primitive types from string columns and cast when the column is uniform.